fenok/galaxis/packages/core/README.md

 It's worth noting that queued requests can be aborted at any time, regardless of position in the queue.

+### Server-side rendering

+The library is built with SSR in mind.
+There is no SSR-specific code in components, so they are SSR-ready by default.

+The server waits until all queries are executed and the cache is filled with data and errors, then renders the app based on the cache, and sends resulting HTML with embedded cache to the client.

+### Hydrate stage optimization

+If you're doing SSR, you're going to have a hydrate stage on the client, which is the initial render with cached data.
+By default, queries with `fetchPolicy: 'cache-and-network'` will be fetched during the hydrate stage.
+This is likely undesirable because these requests were just performed on the server.

+It can be fixed by setting `preventExcessRequestOnHydrate: true` for all queries by default.
+In general, you should always do that, unless your cache is not coming from just-performed requests (e.g. you are not doing SSR, but persist the cache to local storage).

+### Optimistic responses

+You can specify `optimisticData` for mutations.
+During mutation execution, the cache will immediately be updated with this data, and then with the real data when it arrives.
+Note that you also have to specify the `removeOptimisticData()` and `toCache()` functions, so the library knows how to remove the optimistic data from the cache, and how to put the real data in.

 ## Public API

 > ⚠ Anything that is not documented here is not considered a part of public API and may change at any time.